-It's a big buzzword, but what's the Internet of Things all about, and what does it mean for designers?
-Dan Frost explains it all.
+It's still a big buzzword but what's the Internet of Things all about and what does it mean for designers?
+Dan Frost explains all.

 The 'Internet of Things' is undoubtedly a buzzword but if you speak to anyone who's been working with this technology for a while, they'll tell you that the underlying technology isn't at all new.
 The ability to connect remote things and interact with them has been around for years, but it's the confluence of cheapness and smallness in five technology areas that is bringing this to consumers.
 Those five are: connectivity, sensors, actuators, processors and power.
 The gadgets at CES show how this technology is hitting the high-street prices and size.